Florida profit, loss, and equity calculator, for 2026 exam math.

 Is this calculator tax advice?+

 No. It is for Florida real estate exam practice.
-Tax basis, IRS depreciation, capital gains, and real transaction reporting require professional tax guidance.
+It uses simplified exam-style inputs.
+Tax basis, IRS depreciation, capital gains, exclusions, and real transaction reporting require professional tax guidance.